DACBCurtis/Havoc-Vector/README.md

 	number|nil: r
 ): angle_c
 ```
 Clone and offset the angles.
-Nil values leave the angle unchanged.
+0 leaves the angle unchanged.
 ***

 ```